 Using software tools to minimize human error

-Problem-solving is an essential part of legal work; this question will help you find out whether candidates have the right skills to identify and resolve issues.
+Problem-solving is an essential part of legal work; this question will help you determine whether candidates have the right skills to identify and resolve issues.

-Candidates might mention that they first make sure they understand the problem at hand and then move on to identifying different solutions and approaches to it.
-They might also consult with other team members to get different perspectives.
+Candidates should first mention that they understand the problem at hand before moving on to identifying different solutions and approaches to it.
+They may also mention consulting with other team members to get different perspectives.

-They might also give you a specific example of using problem-solving skills in the workplace, such as having helped their team resolve a particularly challenging contract dispute.
+Top candidates will give a specific example of using problem-solving skills in the workplace, such as having helped their team resolve a particularly challenging contract dispute.

-This is a tough question; candidates’ answer to it will depend on their specific experiences.
-Look for answers that provide specific examples of cost savings or improved profitability that candidates helped achieve.
-For example, they might have identified a workflow that could be improved, thus improving attorneys’ efficiency, or they might have renegotiated a contract with a large supplier to get a better deal.
+This is a tough question; candidates’ answers will depend on their experiences.
+Look for answers that provide examples of them helping to achieve cost savings or improved profitability.
+For instance, they might have identified a workflow that could be streamlined, thus improving attorneys’ efficiency, or they may have renegotiated a contract with a large supplier to get a better deal.

 This question can help you assess whether applicants have the necessary legal research and analytical thinking skills for your role.
 Have they helped improve attorneys’ approaches to specific cases in the past?
-Are they able to make sure that the team has all the information they need?
+Are they able to make sure the team has all the information it needs?
 Do they know how to analyze precedents and identify potential legal challenges?

-Working on high-stakes cases can be very demanding, so look for legal assistants who’re able to handle this kind of stress.
-They might give examples of specific strategies they utilize in such instances, for example using checklists to make sure they’re not missing anything or double-checking all documentation and deadlines.
+Working on high-stakes cases can be very demanding, so look for legal assistants who can handle this kind of stress.
+They might give examples of specific strategies they use in such instances, for example, using checklists to make sure they’re not missing anything or double-checking all documentation and deadlines.

 Have candidates been involved in learning and development initiatives at previous workplaces?
 If yes, this experience might be invaluable if you have a large team and onboard new employees often.